marsxiang5902/habit_tracker/server/README.md

 * Verb: **DELETE**
 * URL: `/:user`
-* This deletes all the user's events.
+* This deletes the user and all the user's events.